sybrew/the-seo-framework/readme.txt

 * **For everyone:**
 	* **Added:**
-		* Two new options regarding performance:
+		* Four new options regarding performance:
 			1. "Enable search query alteration".
 				* When disabled, this might improve search result pages' performance.
+			2. "Peform (search query) alteration:"
+				* When set to "In the database", it will tell the database to filter the posts.
+This is more accurate, but slower.
+				* When set to "On the site", PHP will filter the posts.
+This can lead to 404 errors.
-			2. "Enable archive query alteration".
+			3. "Enable archive query alteration".
 				* When disabled, this might improve overall site performance.
+			4. "Peform (archive query) alteration:"
+				* When set to "In the database", it will tell the database to filter the posts.
+This is more accurate, but slower.
+				* When set to "On the site", PHP will filter the posts.
+This can lead to 404 errors.
 	* **Improved:**
 		* When using PHP 5.4 or later, slashes are no longer escaped in JSON-LD data.
 So `http://schema.org` no longer becomes `http:\/\/schema.org`.
 		/